-Acadian had 107 employees as at December 31, 2014 of which 105 were active.
-Acadian's New Brunswick Timberlands renegotiated a labour agreement with Unifor Local 114N and Unifor Local 15N during the second quarter of 2010.
-Together, these two agreements provide Acadian with labour certainty through 2015.
+Acadian had 95 active employees as at December 31, 2016.
+Acadian's New Brunswick Timberlands renegotiated labour agreements with Unifor Local 114N and Unifor Local 15N in 2015 that provide for labour certainty through 2019 and 2018, respectively.

 Seasonality

 Acadian's business is seasonal.
 Harvesting activity is highest during the winter months with a significant decrease in activity during the spring.
 This seasonality is driven by road and ground conditions.
 During the winter months, the frozen ground provides a solid base for the harvesting and hauling equipment.
 During the spring, muddy and soft ground conditions lead to reduced activity and low harvest levels.
 As the ground dries in the early summer, harvesting activity resumes and is consistent during the summer and fall.
 Working capital requirements are highest during the first quarter and lowest at the end of the second quarter.
 While customers accept wood deliveries year round, most customers match their buying patterns to the harvesting patterns and purchase significant wood inventories while the ground is frozen during the winter months.